 Damage to the blood vessels and nerves that supply the vagina and clitoris can cause issues with vaginal dryness and arousal.
 The nerve damage reduces sensitivity just like in other areas of the body.
 Issues with hormone levels should also be evaluated as diabetes can affect hormones.1,3,16

-Up to 40% of people with Type 1 diabetes have hypoglycemia unawareness.
+Up to 40 percent of people with type 1 diabetes have hypoglycemia unawareness.
 People who have had diabetes for a longer duration and those that have frequent hypoglycemia seem to be more at risk for developing this condition.
 It is also thought that autonomic neuropathy can contribute to developing this condition, so it is recommended that diabetes healthcare providers screen people with cardiovascular autonomic neuropathy (CAN) for hypoglycemia unawareness.1,25

 Diabetic Radiculoplexus Neuropathy

 Mononeuropathy, an atypical neuropathy, is diagnosed when there is nerve damage to a single nerve outside the brain and spinal cord.
 These types of neuropathies are more common in people with diabetes than those without.
 They can affect sensation (feeling in the affected area).
-The more commonly affected nerves include the femoral, sural, sciatic, and ulnar.
-Symptoms include pain numbness, tingling, weakness, and sometimes loss of motion.
-Diagnosis includes health history, physical exam, and often scans and tests to assess the nerves.
-These mononeuropathies typically have a sudden onset and usually resolve on their own within a period of 6 weeks.
+The more commonly affected nerves include the femoral, sural, sciatic and ulnar.
+Symptoms include pain numbness, tingling, weakness and sometimes loss of motion.
+Diagnosis includes health history, physical exam and often scans and tests to assess the nerves.
+These mononeuropathies typically have a sudden onset and usually resolve on their own within a period of six weeks.
 Treatment is typically focused on managing symptoms.1,17,27,28

 Treatment Induced Neuropathy (Insulin Neuritis)